 Related Articles

-- Remove Duplicates Using VLOOKUP in Excel (2 Methods)
+- How to Hide Duplicates in Excel

 - How to Remove Duplicate Rows in Excel Table